Ski the Wapta Traverse

 On this trip we spend 6 days on the traverse, moving between huts from north to south, exploring the impressive skiing terrain in the vicinity of each hut.
 The huts are set up with comfortable mattresses and kitchen supplies – aside from day touring equipment we only need to carry sleeping bags and food.

-We meet at 8am at the Lake Louise Visitor Centre next to the Samson Mall in Lake Louise, AB for group introductions, orientation, gear check, and group gear/food distribution.
+We meet at the Lake Louise Visitor Centre next to the Samson Mall in Lake Louise, AB for group introductions, orientation, gear check, and group gear/food distribution.
 After checking in with Parks Canada we’ll shuttle one of our vehicles to West Louise Lodge, about ½ hour west along the Trans-Canada Hwy.
 Then we’ll drive north to the start of the traverse.

 It takes most of this first day to get to the Peyto Hut.
 Our tour begins by dropping down to Peyto Lake from the Icefields Parkway.
 We cross the lake and ascend moraines below the Peyto Glacier.
 Above the moraines we put on our harnesses and ski up the center of the glacier, eventually reaching a hut perched on a rocky outcrop.
 The view from the Peyto Hut is impressive, looking across an expanse of uniform glacier at big skiing terrain on the other side.